salferdez/ExpressionCalculator/README.md

 # A simple calculator that implements concepts from Formal Grammars theory

 If provided, reads expressions from an input file and write the evaluated results in a output file.
-E.g., exp.in and exp.out.Else, if one or both are not specified, it reads from / writes to System.In / System.Out.
+E.g., exp.in and exp.out.
+Else, if one or both are not specified, it reads from / writes to System.In / System.Out.

 - ExpressionHandler.java: defines the Expression class inspired by Algebraic Data Types